-Finland's goals in Afghanistan are promoted through long-term development cooperation, humanitarian aid as well as civilian and military crisis management.
-A stable and peaceful Afghanistan that respects human rights and complies with the principles of the rule of law is in the best interests of Finland and the international community as a whole.
+Finland supports Afghanistan through development cooperation, humanitarian aid as well as civilian and military crisis management.
+To ensure that Afghanistan is a stable and peaceful state that respects human rights and complies with the principles of the rule of law is in the best interests of Finland and the entire international community.

 The challenges faced by Afghanistan are enormous, but there has been positive development as well.
 Especially the possibilities of girls to attend school have improved and infrastructure and healthcare services have developed.

 In order for Afghanistan’s wellbeing to improve, the country’s economy must be further strengthened with a focus on sustainable development, particularly through promoting business and job creation.
 It is important for Afghanistan to be able to benefit from its natural resources and fully activate business operations in the country.